misuzu/nixos-vf2/README.md

 ## Write a bootable SD card

-An efi SD-card image can be created by building the `nixos-image-efi` package:
+An efi image can be created by building the `nixos-image-efi` package:
 ```shell
 nix build github:misuzu/nixos-vf2#nixos-cross-image-efi
 ```
-The resulting image can be flashed to an SD card using `dd`, after decompressing:
+The resulting image can be flashed to an SD card or an NVMe drive using `dd`:
 ```shell
 sudo dd if=result/efi-image.img of=/dev/your-disk bs=1M oflag=sync status=progress
 ```